About the Country

 Best Views Of The City

 You can enjoy amazing views of Prague from one of the following places: Old Town Hall, Charles Bridge, Lesser Town Bridge Tower, Prague Castle, St. Wenceslas Vineyard, The prospect – Letna, National Monument on Vítkov, Žižkov Television Tower, Vyšehrad, Petřín Hill Tower, and many others.
-Check out our travel guide for more places with free and paid amazing views of the city and maps to quickly locate them.

 Save it on Pinterest